Securing government email

 Although TLS is preferred you can use other methods of encryption.
 For example, Secure/Multipurpose Internet Mail Extensions (S/MIME) or OpenPGP.

 CTS will generate a whitelist of domain names known to have the encryption, anti-spoofing, and assessments in place to support email filtering policies in government organisations.
+Pass an email assessment to get your domains added to the whitelist.
 To help organisations implement this guidance and appear on the whitelist CTS will:

 - Use an automated service to check that: